nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Publish a message to a defined topic, with an associated header_

-Syntax: `.kfk.PubWithHeader[x;y;z;r;k]`
+Syntax: `.kfk.PubWithHeader[clid;tpcid;partid;data;keys;hdrs]`

 Where

+-   `clid` is an integer denoting a target client ID
--   `x` is the integer of the topic to be published on
+-   `tpcid` is the integer of the topic to be published on
--   `y` is an integer denoting the target partition
+-   `partid` is an integer denoting the target partition
--   `z` is a string which incorporates the payload to be published
+-   `data` is a string which incorporates the payload to be published
--   `r` is a key as a string to be passed with the message to the partition
+-   `keys` is a key as a string to be passed with the message to the partition
--   `k` is a dictionary mapping a header name as a symbol to a byte array or string
+-   `hdrs` is a dictionary mapping a header name as a symbol to a byte array or string

 returns a null on successful publication, errors if version conditions not met